-The following table summarizes the Company's drilling results in Tunisia and Romania during the year ended December 31, 2016.
-There was no drilling activity of the Company in 2016.
+There was no drilling activity in Tunisia, Romania or any other jurisdiction in which the Company owns assets during the year ended December 31, 2017.
 Further exploration and development drilling is anticipated to occur in Romania in 2018.
+There were no service wells or stratigraphic test wells drilled during 2017.